mrhappynice/bplus-search/README.md

 # bplus🤷🏻‍♂️ Search
 v0.3
-### Local LLM powered private web search built in with connection to SearXNG instance.
+### Local LLM powered private web search built in and with optional connection to SearXNG instance.

 ---